JamesHedrickJunior/Tower-Of-Hanoi-Solver/README.md

 Solves The Amount Of Moves For The User Inputted Amount Of Layers On The Tower Made By James Hedrick Junior.
 # Thanks For Using

+Thanks To Owen Vick and Denise Lee For Helping